cyberbotics/webots/docs/guide/tiagopp.md

 #### Tiagopp Field Summary

-- `endEffectorRightSlot`: Extends the right arm with new nodes (such as the `TiagoRightHey5` for example).
+- `endEffectorRightSlot`: Extends the right arm with a new node (such as the `TiagoRightHey5` for example).
-- `endEffectorLeftSlot`: Extends the left arm with new nodes (such as the `TiagoLeftHey5` for example).
+- `endEffectorLeftSlot`: Extends the left arm with a new node (such as the `TiagoLeftHey5` for example).

 ### Sample